Canvas Instructor Guide

 Decide how you will post grades in Canvas

-By default, grades will be visible to students as soon as they complete an auto-graded assessment or you enter a grade for the item in the Canvas Gradebook.
-But you can change this default, if you prefer to post grades manually at a time of your choosing.
+By default, grades will be visible to students as soon as they complete an auto-graded assessment or when you enter a grade for the item in the Canvas Gradebook.
+However, you can change this default setting if you prefer to post grades manually at a time of your choosing.

 1. Log in to your Canvas course and click Grades in the Course Navigation.

-2. Click the settings gear icon on the right-hand side.
+2. Click the gear icon on the right-hand side.

 3. Click the Grade Posting Policy tab and choose Manually Post Grades.